aprilweilab/mrpast/README.md

 ### Alternative installation options

-1. Compile for the native CPU; this can drastically speed up the numerical solver, but makes the resulting package less portable.
+1. Compile for the native CPU; this can speed up the numerical solver, but makes the resulting package less portable.
 ```
 MRPAST_ENABLE_NATIVE=1 pip install mrpast/
 ```